In the Spotlight

 My HealtheVet's Track Health feature can be a powerful tool for managing your blood pressure and helping you keep a healthy lifestyle.

 Managing blood pressure

 Typically, blood pressure increases with age.
-Risk of high blood pressure increases when people hit age 45.
-High blood pressure probably won't cause you to die today, but it can lead to serious problems down the road.
-However, there is plenty you can do to prevent, delay, and treat the condition.
+The risk of high blood pressure rises when people hit age 45.
+Your blood pressure might not cause noticeable issues now, but it can lead to severe problems down the road.
+However, you can do plenty to prevent, delay, and treat the condition.

 Track your numbers

 Getting an accurate view of your blood pressure can help you start making improvements.

 One blood pressure reading only tells you what your blood pressure is at that moment.
 By using My HealtheVet's Track Health feature, you can create a record of all readings taken.
 This helps your doctor check if your treatments lower your blood pressure and what corrections may need to be done.